MoonPoet/xaprb-src/content/blog/2014/how-to-tune-guitar.md

 * **Open A String to Open B String.** The 9th overtone of the open A string is a high B note at 990Hz, and the 4th overtone of the open B is a high B at 987.77HZ.
 If you can hear this high note, you should hear it beating just over twice per second.
 The interval between the A and B strings is a minor 7th, which should be slightly narrow.
 Thus, if you tune the B until the beating disappears, you should then flatten it two beats.
 * **Open D String to Open E String.** This is also a minor 7th interval.
 You're listening for a very high E note, at 1321.5Hz on the D string, and 1318.5 on the E string, which is 3 beats narrow.
 * **Open D String to Open B String.** The 5th overtone of the D string is similar to the 3rd overtone of the B string.
 This interval is about 6 and 2/3 beats wide.
-This is a bit hard to hear at first, but you're listening for a high F-sharp.
+This is a bit hard to hear at first, but you're listening for a high F&sharp;.

 ### Systems for Tuning Arbitrary Instruments